dpamar/playground-4a85td5y/markdowns/welcome.md

 * Windows : find a POSIX implementation (Cygwin) or use the brand new Windows 10 embedded Linux distribution

 Required :
-* A BF interpreter - well I'm sure you didn't spent all this time on the previous playgrounds with a BF interpreter, did you?
+* A BF interpreter - well I'm sure you didn't spent all this time on the previous playgrounds without any BF interpreter, did you?
 Or you're probably insaner than I am...
 * A shell (bash for example)